How to Use Stackable Map Block

-In the Block and Advanced tabs, you will see the same settings that you can find with our other blocks such as the Block Background, Border settings, Motion Effects, Responsive, and more.
+In the Style and Advanced tabs, you will see the same settings that you can find with our other blocks such as the Block Background, Border & Shadow settings, Motion Effects, Responsive and more.

-For the Style tab, depending on whether you have an API Key, the available options give you more control over the map itself with options like the Map Style and Map Maker.
+In the Style tab, depending on whether you have an API Key, there are also available options that give you more control over the map itself with options like the Map Style and Map Marker.

-Note that if you do not have an API Key, you won’t have access to some settings in the Style tab such as the Map Styles, Map Maker, and more.
+Note that if you do not have an API Key, you won’t have access to some settings in the Style tab such as the Map Styles, Map Marker, and more.

 How to Enter a Location